tsahara/r7rs/content/procs.md

 object raised by the ``read`` procedure or by the inability to open an input or output port on a file, respectively.
 Otherwise, it returns \schfalse.
-% Not required to be an error object.

 \end{entry}